Simple Halloween Shortbread Cookies

 Instructions

 • Prep baking sheets.
-Preheat oven to 325 degrees with two racks in the upper middle and lower middle positions.
+Preheat oven to 325℉ with two racks in the upper middle and lower middle positions.
 Prepare two baking sheets with parchment paper.

 • Roll out and cut.
 Roll the cookie dough out to ½ inch thickness, dusting the rolling pin with flour if the dough sticks.
 Cut into 3 x 1-inch strips.
 Place on a prepared baking sheet.
 They will not spread much.

 • Bake and cool.
 Bake the cookies for 20 minutes, until cookies are set and edges are golden brown.
-Cool completely on wire racks for dipping.
+Cool completely on wire racks.

 • Dip and decorate.
-Melt the chocolate chips and shortening in the microwave on LOW for 45 seconds, stirring halfway through.
-Dip the cookies in the chocolate and place them on a piece of waxed or parchment paper.
+Melt the chocolate chips separately (semisweet in one bowl, white in another) with some shortening in the microwave on LOW for 45 seconds, stirring halfway through.
+Dip the cookies in the milk or white chocolate and place them on a piece of waxed or parchment paper.
 Add Halloween sprinkles or candy eyes while the chocolate is still melted.
 Let them rest on the paper until the chocolate sets.

 Notes